vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/guide.md

 You can use the `output` in the configuration options to decide which feed file formats to output and their location.

-For detailed options and their default values, please refer to [Configuration → Output](config/readme.md#output)
+For detailed options and their default values, please see [Configuration → Output](config/readme.md#output)